smarras79/Jexpresso/README.md

 If you are interested in contributing, please get in touch:
 [Simone Marras](mailto:smarras@njit.edu), [Yassine Tissaoui](mailto:yt277@njit.edu)
-I WILL POINT YOU TO THE MOST EFFICIENT, but less general BRANCH OF THE CODE!

 # Some notes on using JEXPRESSO